fembc/fembc.github.io/_posts/2015-03-23-week4-women-workplace-part1.markdown

 ---

 ####Discussion Topics
+* Do you think of your workplace in terms of "men" and "women"?
-* What do you see as being your biggest hurtle as a woman at work?
+* What do you see as being your biggest hurdle as a woman at work?
-* Do you think women hold themselves back at work?
+* Do you think women hold themselves back from promotions, raises and responsibility vs. their male counterparts?
+* What are some of your postive experiences working with men?
+And negative ones?
 * Have you even been "mansplained" to?

 ####This week's must reads: